 Another kind of personal issue, but here we go.
 I never really struggled with weight- I struggled with my idea of weight.
 In high school I obsessed over the scale and was preoccupied with calorie counting- food was a numbers game, and I won the game if I won the numbers.

 In college, things got trickier.
-Combined with social pressure and my already unfortunate self image, bulimia became a clingy friend that I struggled with for years.
+Combined with social pressure and my already unfortunate self image, bulimia became a clingy friend that I struggled to part ways with for years.
 Even when I wanted to stop, I felt trapped in this unhealthy, cyclic pattern.
 With the help of friends and family I was able to repair my relationship with food, and running was a huge help for me in overcoming the disorder.

 Reading “Eat and Run” by Scott Jurek, “Born to Run” by Christopher McDougall, and “It Starts with Food” by Dallas and Melissa Hartwig, my attitude towards food shifted from shame/punishment to necessary fuel for living/performing/being healthy.
 I recommend “It Starts with Food” to everyone- it’s pretty eye opening and breaks down the chemical processes in your body when you eat certain types of food.